 Also, consider the regular APR after the intro period ends, annual fees and additional perks, such as rewards, points and cash back.

 Before you choose a card, read the fine print so you know what you’re getting into.
-And whatever you do, don’t immediately add expensive purchases to your balance-transfer card — you’ll just be getting yourself into more debt.
+And whatever you do, don’t immediately make expensive purchases with your balance transfer card — you’ll just be getting yourself into more debt.
 In fact, consider setting up automatic payments for the card so you won’t be penalized for missing a payment.

 Learn More About the Best Credit Cards of 2019

-Methodology: GOBankingRates identified the best balance transfer credit cards by analyzing the following factors among dozens of cards with a 0% intro APR for balance transfers: (1) length of 0% intro APR for balance transfers; (2) length of 0% intro APR for purchases; (3) balance transfer rate; (4) balance transfer fees; (5) annual fees; (6) regular APR for purchases; and (7) any perks associated with opening a card that might extend its value past the promotional APR period.
+Methodology: GOBankingRates identified the best balance transfer credit cards by analyzing the following factors among dozens of cards with a 0% intro APR for balance transfers: (1) length of 0% intro APR period for balance transfers; (2) length of 0% intro APR period for purchases; (3) balance transfer rate; (4) balance transfer fees; (5) annual fees; (6) regular APR for purchases; and (7) any perks associated with opening a card that might extend its value past the promotional APR period.
 All fees and rates are subject to change at the credit card issuers’ discretion.
-Some offers might no longer be available on the credit card issuers’ websites, depending on how you access the web page.
-All data was sourced from each financial institution’s website or promotional material and is accurate as of June 12, 2019.
+Some offers might no longer be available on the credit card issuers’ websites, depending on how you access the webpage.
+All data for the Best Balance Transfer Credit Cards of 2019 was sourced from each financial institution’s website or promotional material and is accurate as of June 12, 2019.
 Please verify terms and conditions — especially sign-up bonuses and other bonus offers — before opening an account.
+Every month, GOBankingRates’ research team updates data and details on each credit card in order to maintain accurate and relevant information for readers; however, credit card rankings remain the same as of the original date the research was conducted and rankings were established: June 12, 2019.

 GOBankingRates bases its assessment of “best” and “top” products on the above-stated parameters to create a baseline for comparison.
 This assessment is an approximation of “best” and “top” designed to help consumers find products that might be appropriate for them.
 There could be other options available as well.
 Consumers should consider various options appropriate for their personal circumstances.